rishi2019194/triton-python-backend-nugraph3/README.md

   OR

-  Install conda-pack in "numl" environment and then pack the environment as numl.tar.gz file inside nugraph3/ file.
+  Install conda-pack in "numl" environment and then pack the environment as numl.tar.gz file inside nugraph3/ & nugraph2/ folders.
 Also, add the EXECUTION_ENV_PATH of the tar.gz file to config.pbtxt file

     conda install conda-pack
     cd triton-python-backend-nugraph3/gnn_models/nugraph3/